 Should You Be Buying Organic?

 Every year the Environmental Working Group publishes the Shopper’s Guide to Pesticides in Produce™.
-Derived from USDA tests, they found a total 146 different pesticides on thousands of fruit and vegetable samples examined in 2014.
+Derived from USDA tests, they found a total 251 different pesticides on thousands of fruit and vegetable samples examined this year.
 The pesticides persisted on fruits and vegetables tested by USDA – even when they were washed and, in some cases, peeled.
 Buying organic produce helps avoid these pesticides that can harm your health.

 Directions: Fill a bowl or spray bottle with equal parts vinegar and water.
 (The acetic acid in vinegar kills bacteria and helps to dissolve the wax and pesticide residues found on the skins of many fruits and vegetables.)
 Spray the wash onto your fruits and vegetables with thick skins and use a sponge or scrub brush to rub it in.
 For produce with softer skins, allow the fruit and vegetables to soak in a bowl of the wash for a minute or two.
 Always rinse with fresh water after cleaning the produce in the solution.